When Should You Put Your Christmas Tree Up?

 Traditional approaches to putting up your Christmas tree and decorations may seem far too late in the month, but there’s actually a reason behind waiting as long as possible!

-When Christmas trees first came into use in the Victorian Era, artificial trees hadn’t yet been created.
-Therefore, many people chose to wait, to ensure that their Christmas decorations would be as beautiful as possible for December 25th itself.
-Timings did vary, but most families either chose to decorate 12 days before Christmas, or even the afternoon of Christmas Eve itself!
+When Christmas trees first came into use in the Victorian era, many people chose to wait, to ensure that their Christmas decorations would be as beautiful as possible for Christmas Day.

 Ultimately, the choice is up to you, different types of Christmas trees will last longer than others, but try not to go any earlier than December 1st, to ensure your Christmas tree is as fresh as possible throughout the entire festive season.